 Strategic policy-making authorities should have a clear understanding of the land available in their area through the preparation of a strategic housing land availability assessment.
 From this, planning policies should identify a sufficient supply and mix of sites, taking into account their availability, suitability and likely economic viability.
 Planning policies should identify a supply of:

-specific, deliverable sites for years one to five of the plan period34; and
+specific, deliverable sites for five years following the intended date of adoption35; and

-31 As part of the overall affordable housing contribution from the site.

-32 Except where a Mayoral, combined authority or high-level joint plan is being prepared as a framework for strategic policies at the individual local authority level; in which case it may be most appropriate for the local authority plans to provide the requirement figure.

-33 Because a neighbourhood area is designated at a late stage in the strategic policy-making process, or after strategic policies have been adopted; or in instances where strategic policies for housing are out of date.

-34 With an appropriate buffer, as set out in paragraph 74.
-See Glossary for definitions of deliverable and developable.

-specific, developable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15 of the plan.
+specific, developable sites or broad locations for growth, for the subsequent years 6-10 and, where possible, for years 11-15 of the remaining plan period.

 Small and medium sized sites can make an important contribution to meeting the housing requirement of an area, and are often built-out relatively quickly.
 To promote the development of a good mix of sites local planning authorities should: